 Vegicaps.
 As far as I can tell, the word vegicaps just refers to the capsules that contain the other ingredients.
 They care called vegi-caps because the capsules are made from vegetable material.
 This is good for strict vegetarians.

 Will Glucotor Help You Live Longer?

 On the Glucotor v.2 website I see this statement:

 studies have shown that the ingredients in Glucotor® v.2 may mimic the effects of calorie restricted diets, thereby possibly extending life itself.
 This is very exciting.*

 Really?
-In my review, I didn't see any published peer reviewed studies showing that the unique blend of ingredients in Glucotor v.2 slowed the aging process or extended the lifespan.
+In my review, I didn't see any published peer-reviewed studies showing that the unique blend of ingredients in Glucotor v.2 slowed the aging process or extended the lifespan.
 Eating 25%-30% fewer calories a day has been shown in lab animals to extend life by as much as 40%.
-This probably works in people also, but because we life so long, its hard to say for sure.
+This probably works in people also, but because we live so long, it's hard to say for sure.